Ariel Moscovici

 Ariel Moscovici (born 1956, Bucharest, Romania) is a sculptor born in Romania and based in France.

+Works

 His drawings and sculptures have appeared in France at Salons de Mai, Grands et Jeunes d'aujourd'hui, Salon des Réalités Nouvelles, 33rd Salon de la Jeune Sculpture, 3Oth Salon de Montrouge, and others.
 Internationally, his work has been the subject of exhibits and installations in Andorra, Spain, Belgium, Germany, Luxembourg, Korea, Taiwan and Japan.
 Moscovici works have been awarded first prize at the Biennale Internationale de Sculpture Contemporaine, Collioure and purchase awards from the Taipei Fine Arts Museum in Taiwan.
 Moscovici's public art work Between Sky and Earth, was installed at Taipei 101 in 2003.

 Born in Bucharest, Romania, Moscovici graduated in 1979 from L'École nationale supérieure des Beaux-Arts (ENSBA) in Paris.
 He now lives in the south of France.
 He is married to French sculptor Sylvie Rivillon.

 Style

 Moscovici, normally reluctant to discuss art in words, has in recent years offered a few written comments for exhibit programs.
 His remarks include the following observations.

 In my work I use mostly what may be called classical materials (stone, wood, clay, bronze, metal. etc.) because these are almost abstract and amorphous.
 Their identity resides mainly in their structure (except for metal).
 This allows me to model them the way I want while respecting their character.

 I want to realize what I call "inhabited forms"--forms that contain energy, as if they could breathe and live by themselves.
 This is a personal attitude of mine, both classical and modern, as I don't wish to be part of any official fashion or artistic movement.

 My subjects have no clear borders.
 They are connected to each other.
 My basic themes: nature; landscapes that accommodate and oppose human creation; an architecture of the "spirit"; skeletons and enveloping skin; the evocation of a feeling or a sound or a privileged location; landscapes with flat areas and mountains, rough or modelled, with erosion that is natural or artificial, accomplished by nature or man.